amnasr/erpnext_hr_flex_per/README.md

 #### 2. Define break times

-Enforced break times are defined by "break time definition doc": https://erp.test.example/app/break-time-definition
+Enforced break times are defined by "break time definition doc"

 The module is shipped with the mandatory break times for Germany as standard.